 The final company that uses the AWS CodeDeploy service is GILT.

-One of the world’s biggest fashion brands, their application attracts traffic unlike any other but using AWS services, they have supplemented their business to new heights.
+One of the world’s biggest fashion brands, their application attracts traffic unlike any other but by using AWS services, they have supplemented their business to new heights.

 Types of AWS Deployment Process